Energy transfer and budget analysis for transient process with phase-averaged reduced-order model: Model reduction approach and derivation of energy transfer equation

-Here, since $|a_{f_k}|^2$ represents the integral amount of energy over the entire fields, equation (\ref{globalenergytransfer}) is the global energy transfer equation.
-Note that the first term of the right-hand side of equation (\ref{globalenergytransfer}) means the triadic interaction of $f_i$, $f_k$, and $f_{k-i}$.
-The second term includes the diffusion effect and interaction with $0$-frequency mode.
+This has the equal form of the momentum equation\citep{freeman_2024}.
+The real part of the derived equation is

+This equation represents modal energy budget at frequency $f_k$, and which is equal to equation (\ref{ballance1}) with $\hat{\boldsymbol{u}}_{f_k} \rightarrow a_{f_k}(0){\boldsymbol{\varphi}}_{f_k}$.
+The first term of the right-hand side is a triadic term representing energy transfer between different frequency components, and the second term represents the viscous diffusion effect.